 In 1985, Seemanova et al described a group of patients with an apparently new genetic disorder characterized by microcephaly with normal intelligence, cellular and humoral immune defects, and a striking predisposition to lymphoreticular malignancies.
 These cases were subsequently studied and found to fit into the category of Nijmegen breakage syndrome.

-Mutant murine models of Nijmegen breakage syndrome have recently been derived.
-A null mutation affecting both alleles of the homologous gene, Nbn, is embryonically lethal for knockout mice.
+Mutant murine models of Nijmegen breakage syndrome have been derived.
+A null mutation affecting both alleles of the homologous gene, NBN, is embryonically lethal for knockout mice.
 It has also been demonstrated that the common human mutation is hypomorphic and that the expression of a truncated protein is sufficient for survival.
-Using humanized mouse models, e.g. with introduced the 657Δ5 mutation into Nbn gene, allowed to demonstrate pleiotropic effect of the defective protein at the cellular and organs levels.
+Using humanized mouse models, for example with introduced the 657Δ5 mutation into the NBN gene, allowed the demonstration of the pleiotropic effect of the defective protein at the cellular and organ levels.

 Not all patients with the Nijmegen breakage syndrome–like phenotype and radiation sensitivity have a defect in the NBN gene.
-Some of these were found to have mutations in the gene encoding DNA ligase IV (LIG4)[30, 31] and, recently, in the RAD50 gene.
-However, many have still-unknown defects.[33, 34, 35]
+Some of these were found to have mutations in the gene encoding DNA ligase IV (LIG4), [32, 33] in the RAD50 gene, , in the NHEJ1 gene, [35, 36] or the XRCC4 gene.
+[37, 38]

 The number of Nijmegen breakage syndrome patients diagnosed and molecularly confirmed within North America cannot be estimated exactly.